BIDS/repro-case-studies/case-studies/cgorgolewski.md

 Unfortunately no tests have been written for the data analysis software.
 The documentation also did not extend beyond comments and knitr reports.

-##### Pain points
+# Pain points
 Documentation and tests are the major components that this project is lacking.
 Unfortunately writing good description of the code and valuable tests is difficult and time consuming.
 Test driven development could potentially help with delivering more tests, but in principle it is hard to see how this can be improved without a substantially higher work effort.

-##### Key benefits
+# Key benefits
 Using a workflow system such as Nipype makes work not only easier but also allows researchers to share such workflow as a form of provenance description.
 R and knitr provides similar advantages for simpler analysis.
 Knitr reports are not only a great way to share results with colleagues you collaborate with, but also makes it easy to share reproducible analysis workflows.
 Last, but not least [NeuroVault.org](http://neurovault.org) allows researchers not only to visualize and interpret their results but also share them with other researchers.

 The main take home message I would like to convey with this example is that researchers should look for tools that help them do their work efficiently and at the same time make it easier to do reproducible science.
 Reproducibility is not a goal in itself, but there are plenty of tools that help achieving it while helping you doing science more efficiently.

-##### Key tools
+# Key tools
 * [Nipype](http://nipy.org/nipype) - workflow system for neuroimaging
 * [knitr](http://yihui.name/knitr/) - code + narrative in R ("literate programming")
 * [NeuroVault.org](http://neurovault.org) - repository for storing results of neuroimaging analyses (statistical maps)

-##### General questions about reproducibility

 *Please provide short answers (a few sentences each) to these general questions about reproducibility and scientific research.
 Rough ideas are appropriate here, as these will not be published with the case study.
 Please feel free to answer all or only some of these questions.*

-1) Why do you think that reproducibility in your domain is important?
+## Why do you think that reproducibility in your domain is important?
 It crucial for maintaining trust in the results we present and discuss.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?
 Mostly other people, but not necessary in person (i.e. reading stuff on the Internet).

-3) What do you see as the major pitfalls to doing reproducible research in your domain, and do you have any suggestions for working around these?
-Examples could include legal, logistical, human, or technical challenges.
+## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?
 Chasing the perfection.
 Sharing code that is not perfect (no comments, documentation, tests) is better than not sharing code at all.

-4) What do you view as the major incentives for doing reproducible research?
+## What do you view as the major incentives for doing reproducible research?

 Engagement with broader community.
 I met many researchers because they wanted to discuss the code I shared.